 Ridgway Graphics is a wholesale company.
-Please contact us by filling out the contact form below for pricing and product lines.
+Please contact us by filling out the contact form below (or call us at 928-282-4270) for pricing and product lines.
 Retailers, please be sure to tell us your company name in the comment box.
 This is a requirement in order to receive wholesale information.
+A wholesale price list/product guide will be emailed.
 Thank you for visiting our website!

 Ridgway Graphics, PO Box 3609, Sedona, AZ 86340